 This fresh and vibrant Guacamole recipe is so easy!
 Mix it up in minutes for a creamy dip, a delicious topping for nachos, or to serve on Taco Tuesday.

 Holy Guacamole!
 This traditional Mexican staple is one of the best ever.
 With its incredible versatility, this vibrant 10 minute sauce can be served as a snack, garnish, or topping for all of your favorite dishes.
-All you need are 9 simple ingredients!

 I recommend using fresh, in-season produce to give your guac bold and bright flavors.
 Now that you know the ins and outs of a simple guacamole recipe, grab a Pineapple Margarita and get to snacking!

-How to make simple homemade guacamole
+How to make easy homemade guacamole

 Add the avocado, lime juice, garlic, salt, and cumin to a medium bowl and mash using a fork or potato masher.